Distance Measurement using Ultrasonic Sensor and Arduino

 Ultrasonic Sensor Module

-There are many types of Arduino distance sensors, but in this project we have used the HC-SR04 to measure distance in range of 2cm-400cm with an accuracy of 3mm.
+Understanding the working principle is crucial for successful distance measurement using ultrasonic sensor implementation.
+There are many types of Arduino distance sensors, but in this project, we have used the HC-SR04 to measure distance in a range of 2cm-400cm with an accuracy of 3mm.
 The sensor module consists of an ultrasonic transmitter, receiver and control circuit.
-The working principle of ultrasonic sensor is as follows:
+The working principle of the ultrasonic sensor is as follows:

-1. High level signal is sent for 10us using Trigger.
+1. A high-level signal is sent for 10us using Trigger.

 Distance= (Time x Speed of Sound in Air (340 m/s))/2